Aiven-Labs/the-5-types-of-database/slides.typ

   - Key Value
   - Graph

-  with open source examples of each
-]
+  Let me tell you about them (with open source examples) ]

 #slide[